pivotal/blog/content/post/to-test-or-not-to-test.md

 title: To Test or Not to Test
 ---

-Testing Boundaries

-Things not to test:
+In general, things not to test:

-Time itself
+- Time itself
-Frameworks
+- Frameworks
-Things without behavior
+- Things without behavior
 	- Models
 	- Configuration

+That doesn't mean there should be no tests in those areas of your application.
+You can still test behavior that is driven by time without altering the space-time continuum, or waiting for paint to dry.

 ## How to test Time